 Being lonely can lead to all sorts of complications to both your physical and emotional wellbeing.
 It is an issue often taken for granted.

 We can provide you or your loved one with a friendly and familiar face to help stimulate social interaction.
 This may be just to have a chat over a hot drink and reminisce over past or current events; but it can encompass much more.

 Support Workers can assist you to engage in your hobbies and interests as well as supporting you to access the community.
 They can accompany you:

 - to get your shopping done (or do it for you if you are unable to)

 - to attend appointments

 - to the cinema or theatre

 Companionship support helps people to feel empowered, valued and less isolated.
-It is especially beneficial for people living alone and suffering from Dementia.
+It is especially beneficial for individuals living with dementia, who reside on their own.
 We have found that this service is also helpful to many carers who need some respite; whether it is for a few hours, all day or overnight.

 Contact us on the form below and we will get back to you.